vijaysbhat/dojo/experience.md

 > Make things as simple as possible but no simpler - Einstein

 * Simple systems have fewer failure modes.
-* Always need to have fallback plans for when things fail, the final fallback being some set of manual interventions - and the more complex a system is, the harder it is to operate manually.
+* Always need to have fallback plans for when things fail, the final fallback being some type of manual intervention - and the more complex a system is, the harder it is to manually keep operational.

 #### Automation